DynamicsShop/SD-Bulk-Mailer/SD-Bulk-Mailer-Release-Notes.md

 - BCv17 Public App - The code was updated to use the latest standard smtp emailing functionality in D365 which has been moved to a separate App.

+### 9.1.6.2

+#### Enhancements

+- BCv14 App - A Subscriber was added to Codeunit 43014000 – SetDraftReportFilter function.
+This subscriber was added to the code base of this BCv14 release, released as v9.1.6.2  and was not applied to any future releases.

+- BCv14 App - A Subscriber was added to Codeunit 43014000 – DraftExists function.
+This subscriber was added to the code base of this BCv14 release, released as v9.1.6.2  and was not applied to any future releases.

+- BCv14 App - A Subscriber was added to Codeunit 43014006 – AddDocument function.
+This subscriber was added to the code base of this BCv14 release, released as v9.1.6.2  and was not applied to any future releases.

+- BCv14 App - A Subscriber was added to Codeunit 43014008 – ApplySearchFilter function.
+This subscriber was added to the code base of this BCv14 release, released as v9.1.6.2  and was not applied to any future releases.

+- BCv14 App - A page was created in this BCv14 code base version of the product to display all the Simply Dynamics Apps and subscription details for the tenant.
+This change was made to the BCv14 release only, released as v9.1.6.2  and was not applied to any future releases.

+- BCv14 App - The latest version of the licence controller was added to this BCv14 code base version product.
+The licence expiry message was updated to display the app name.
+This change was made to the BCv14 release only, released as v9.1.6.2  and was not applied to any future releases.

 ### 9.1.6.1

 #### Bug Fixes